chen7897/Connect_Four_AI/README.md

 python game.py
 ```

-## AI Algorithms
+## AI Algorithm
-1. **Minimax**: A decision-making algorithm used for two-player games to find the optimal move.
+**Minimax**: A decision-making algorithm used for two-player games to find the optimal move.
-2. **Genetic Algorithm**: An evolutionary algorithm to improve AI performance over time by simulating natural selection.

 ## Technologies Used
 - Python